Recognizing topological polynomials by lifting trees: Finding Hubbard vertices for obstructed maps

 First, we denote by $G_f$ the stabilizer of the Hubbard vertex $H_f$ in $\PMod(\R^2,P_f)$.
 This is exactly the subgroup of $\PMod(\R^2,P_f)$ consisting of elements supported in the interiors of the components of the canonical obstruction~$\Gamma_f$.
 Next, we say that a vertex $T$ of $\T_n$ is invariant-modulo-$G_f$ under a map $\psi : \T_n \to \T_n$ if there is a $g \in G_f$ so that $\psi(T)=g \cdot T$.

-The two steps of the proof are: \begin{enumerate} \item for each vertex $T$ of $\T_n$, some $\lambda_f^k(T)$ is invariant-modulo-$G_f$ under some power of $\lambda_f$, and \item if a vertex $T$ of $\T_n$ is invariant-modulo-$G_f$ under a power of $\lambda_f$ then there is a vertex of $L_f$ that is obtained from $T$ by a forest expansion. \end{enumerate}
+The two steps of the proof are: \begin{enumerate} \item for each vertex $T$ of $\T_n$, some $\lambda_f^k(T)$ is invariant-modulo-$G_f$ under some power of $\lambda_f$, and \item if a vertex $T$ of $\T_n$ is invariant-modulo-$G_f$ under a power of $\lambda_f$ then there is a vertex of the Levy set $L_f$ that is obtained from $T$ by a forest expansion. \end{enumerate}

 As in Section~\ref{sec:p3}, we handle the second step in a separate proposition before proving the theorem.

 \begin{proposition} Let $f$ be an obstructed post-critically finite topological polynomial, let $n = |P_f|$, and let $T$ be a vertex of $\T_n$ that is invariant-modulo-$G_f$ under $\lambda_f$.
 Then there is a vertex of the canonical Levy set $L_f \subseteq \T_n$ that is obtained from $T$ by a forest expansion. \end{proposition}